inikolaev/migri-appointment-scheduler/README.md

 crontab -e
 ```

-and add the following rule there
+and add the following rule which checks the schedule every 10 minutes (or whatever you like)

 ```
 */10 * * * * ~/migri-appointment-scheduler/find-times.sh